kig/raspivid_mjpeg_server/README.md

  * No transcoding, which gives you minimal CPU and memory usage.
 Being written in Rust helps here too.
  * Sanitizes the incoming MJPEG stream by parsing out the JPEG images and wrapping them into the HTTP MJPEG transport in a way that works reliably with OpenCV (cvlc & pass-through streamers often make OpenCV's VideoCapture randomly choke).
- * Tries to send out the latest received frame instead of every frame to keep the OpenCV VideoCapture latency low, even if you write single-threaded code.
-I should probably add a polling mode where you have to send an ACK reply to receive the next frame.
+ * Tries to send out the latest received frame instead of every frame to keep the browser IMG and OpenCV VideoCapture latency low.

 The second use I had for it was driving a [FPV RC car](https://github.com/kig/rpi-car-control/) from a browser window over WiFi (well, I had a 3G dongle for properly remote operations too.)